EladFirebolt/godocs/docs/Guides/security/sso/salesforce.md

 > **`<organization_identifier>`** is the unique identifier for your Organization.
 To retrieve your **`<organization_identifier>`**, you can navigate to **Configure > SSO** in the Firebolt UI, and **Click Copy organization SSO identifier**.

 9. Keep **Subject Type** as Username, and **Name ID Format** as unspecified.
-Click **Save**.
+Select **Save**.

-#### Configure Firebolt
+#### Configure Firebolt for SalesForce
 Once your Identity Provider(IdP) is configured, you can now configure Firebolt to integrate with your IdP.
-This can be done via the Firebolt UI, or via SQL.
+This can be done using either the Firebolt UI, or using SQL.

 ##### UI
-1. To configure the Firebolt SSO integration with Salesforce via the UI, Navigate to **Configure > SSO** in Firebolt.
+1. To configure the Firebolt SSO integration with Salesforce using the UI, Navigate to **Configure > SSO** in Firebolt.

 2. Once there, enter your Sign-on URL, Issuer, Provider, Label, Certificate, and field-mappings, where